-If students wish to add courses to their schedule, they must do so by the date published in the Schedule of Classes Bulletin for that term.
+If students wish to add courses to their schedule, they must do so by the date published in the Colonel's Compass for that term.

 If a student drops a course by the end of a term's Schedule Change Period, the course will not appear on the student's grade report or transcript.